 - Special classroom seating to lessen distraction.
-Sitting at the front of the class or away from doors and windows is helpful for students with attention problems and other concussion symptoms.
+Sitting up front or away from doors and windows can help those with attention problems and other concussion symptoms.

 Tests and exams

 - Postponing or staggering tests.
 Taking tests while still having concussion symptoms often places recovering students at a distinct disadvantage.
-It also may result in heightening or prolonging symptoms.
+It may also cause heightened or prolonged symptoms.

 - Excused from certain tests.
 Some students are so symptomatic that postponing or staggering tests may not help.
-In such cases, the most useful step may be to excuse students altogether from tests, specifically in classes where they were performing well before their concussion.
+If a student was doing well in class before their concussion, it might be best to excuse them altogether.

 - Extended test-taking time.
 Reduced processing speed is one of the most common post-concussive symptoms.
-Give students extra time to finish tests.
+Students may benefit from extra time to finish tests.

 - Tape-recorded tests.
-Visual scanning or the concentration demands of reading can worsen concussion symptoms.
-Recorded tests allow students to listen at their own pace, stop and start the tape for each question, and process test questions without the stress of reading.
+The concentration demands of reading or scanning can worsen concussion symptoms.
+Recorded tests let students listen at their own pace.
+They can stop and start the tape for each question and process test questions without the stress of reading.

-- Dictated test answers by tape recorder or scribe.
+- Dictated test answers via recording or scribe.
 Due to the visual and concentration demands of writing, some students may better convey their answers to essay questions via dictation.

 - Use of smaller, quieter exam rooms to reduce stimulation and distraction.
-During the recovery period, students display some of the traits seen in ADHD.
-They are more vulnerable to distraction by routine sights and sounds that occur in exam rooms for larger classes.
-Taking tests with smaller groups or alone may be helpful.
+During the recovery period, students display some of the traits often seen in ADHD.
+They're more vulnerable to distraction by routine sights and sounds that occur in larger exam rooms.
+Taking tests with smaller groups or alone may help.